 No we don’t have some kind of weird fetish but Costa Rican restrooms have enough unique attributes that it’s worth a word or two of warning for first time visitors.

 There’s a universal standard in plumbing that the hot water is on the left…except in Costa Rica.
 Which knob in the shower controls the hot water is generally random and the little H or red dot is usually meaningless as well.
-Also remember that in Spanish “C” is for “Caliente”.
+Also remember that in Spanish “C” is for “Caliente” – hot not cold.

 Cold water only sinks are common (even where the showers are hot) but most fixtures have two taps anyway.
 That means when you turn the hot tap you may get cold water or nothing at all depending on how it’s plumbed.